-B. Add-On/ Affixed Public Art:
+B. Public Art - Affixed:

-1. The feature may not display messages with text, or contain any words or alphanumeric characters.

-- 2. The artist's insignia may be inscribed or etched on a small plaque affixed to the art work, or placed on the art work itself.
-The insignia shall not be visible from the roadway so as to not cause a distraction for drivers or bicyclists. - 3.
-If affixed to a bridge, it must not reduce the vertical clearance over the roadway. - 4.
-The features are only allowed on municipal and county owned bridges.
+- 1. The feature may not display any messages with text, or contain any words or alpha-numeric characters. - 2.
+The artist's insignia may be inscribed or etched on a small plaque affixed to the artwork, or placed on the artwork itself.
+The insignia shall not be visible from the roadway so as to avoid distraction to drivers or bicyclists. - 3.
+For bridges, the feature must not reduce the vertical clearance over the roadway. - 4.
+For art wraps affixed to traffic control cabinets: - a.
+Cabinet vents shall not be obstructed by the art wrap. - b.
+The DDE should coordinate with the District Traffic Operations Office during the review process. - c.
+Art wrap themes can be approved for general use by a local government entity. - d.
+A CAF Agreement will be required for these features. - e.
+Any maintaining agency, other than a local government, shall coordinate approvals and maintenance through the appropriate local government entity.

-C. Stand-Alone Local ID Marker:
+C. Local ID Marker - Stand-Alone: